 The investment in wellness: Why supplements are worth it

-A healthy body is about so much more than what you put on it.
+A healthy body and skin people compliment you on are about so much more than what you put on the outside.
 To truly nourish your hair, skin, nails and wellbeing you need to be fed from the inside out and the right supplement can help you do this.
 But how do you know which one to pick and whether you’re truly making an investment in your health?
-Lumity spoke with nutritionalist Shona Wilkinson who shared some professional insight into the world of supplements and gave some guidance on getting the most from them.
+Lumity spoke with nutritionist Shona Wilkinson who shared some professional insight into the world of supplements and gave some guidance on getting the most from them.

 “Pretty much anyone can benefit from taking a supplement,” says Shona.
 “If you’re wanting to look after yourself and help prevent illness then they are worth looking into.”

-Lumity is packed with all-natural ingredients which aid everything from your immune system to your vitality but not all supplements contain such a wealth of goodness.
+Lumity is packed with all-natural ingredients which help everything from your immune system to your skin, energy levels and even your metabolism, but not all supplements contain such a wealth of goodness.

 “Ingredients in weight loss products are sometimes questionable,” Shona explains.
 “This is especially true if sold on the internet by a company that doesn’t specialise in supplements.
 Titanium Dioxide and talc often come in the ingredients of poor-quality supplements and are best avoided.”

-Fortunately Lumity contains only vitamins and minerals to boost your health.
+Fortunately Lumity contains only vitamins, amino acids and minerals to boost your health.
 The twice a day capsules have been specially formulated to feed your body but you still need to invest in a good diet too.